 A “Miramar” is a place from which you can see the ocean.

-Miramar draws its inspiration from the golden age of romantic music, primarily that of the Latin American genre known as the bolero which was made popular by Mexican, Cuban and Puerto Rican combos of the 1950's.
-Also referred to as "trio music" the term bolero became synonymous with various slow to medium grooved Latin American dance rhythms.
-Through the years as the popularity of the bolero thrived it also expanded and fused with other musical styles to create sub-genres of bolero-rock, jazz and disco.
-Miramar simply furthers expands the tradition through their own interpretations and exploration thru new compositions with hopes to enrich a new audience that may be previously unaware of the genre.
+Miramar draws its inspiration from the golden age of romantic music, primarily that of the Latin American genre known as the bolero.
+Made popular by Mexican, Cuban and Puerto Rican combos of the 1950’s, the bolero, also known as trio music, became synonymous with various slow to medium grooved Latin American dance rhythms.
+As its popularity thrived, the bolero grew and fused with other musical styles to create sub-genres of bolero-rock, jazz and disco.
+Miramar explores the tradition through their own interpretations and compositions, further experimenting within the bolero genre.

-In 2016 Brooklyn's Barbès Records released Miramar's debut album that featured original songs and arrangements of songs by the legendary Puerto Rican composer, lyricist, renegade and all around super woman Sylvia Rexach.
+In 2016 Brooklyn's Barbès Records released Miramar's debut album that featured original songs as well as arrangements of songs by the legendary Puerto Rican composer, lyricist, renegade and all around superwoman Sylvia Rexach.
 Spring 2019 will see the release of a 45rpm record on the legendary Daptone Records label.
 The group has been featured on NPR's Tiny Desk and at various concert halls and festivals across the USA including Lincoln Center's Out of Doors, Brooklyn's BRIC's JazzFest, NYC's globalFEST, Stanford University, Cleveland Museum of Art, The Kennedy Center's Millennium Stage.
 The summer of 2019 will see the debut of Miramar in France at Lyon’s Les Nuits de Fourviere Festival.